Originally published on September 16, 2019. Updated May 3rd, 2022

-What’s the quickest and easiest way to get your mental health clinic on the first page of a search your services?
+What’s the quickest and easiest way to get your mental health clinic on the first page of the search engine results page?
+Google advertising!

 1. What Is Google Advertising for Mental Health?